 I wrote a whole post on my time trekking in the Markha Valley and you can read about it here.

-I wrote a post about my time there, including the long two day journey to reach Padum by bus, exploring the ancient monasteries and trekking to Phuktal.
+I wrote a post about my time there, including the long two day journey to reach Padum by bus from Leh, exploring the ancient monasteries and trekking to Phuktal.
 You can read it here.

 To get back, you have to flag the buses down on the main road or hitch a ride with someone driving past, which is what we did.

-Thiksey and Hemis are perhaps the most impressive monasteries and in my opinion, must sees.
+Thiksey and Hemis are perhaps the most impressive monasteries and in my opinion, are must sees on any Leh, Ladakh trip.

 I also wrote an article on 7 Monasteries to Check Out in Ladakh for Matador Network, if you want to know more.